rastographics/bvcms/CmsWeb/Docs/dave.md

 ﻿UI discussions
 ---

-- Striping for OrgType on list of Orgs in Current Enrollments (distinguish them)
+- Grey toolbar is not enough contrast with grey on browser
+- Admin bar vs Admin MegaMenu
+    - Admin bar will get sparse, or disappear when not an admin
+    - Yet Access only (many ministers) always needs Current Tag
+- How it works with
+    - Non Admin user
+    - Non Finance user
+    - MyData user
-- How are hyperlinks discoverable and consistent
+- How Address edit works
-- What about 1024x768 view (ipad) for Address Edit, scroll?
+- Two columns (span6) on Personal Tab
+- Manage User dialog
-- Styling on OrgMember dialog
+- Edit Relationship dialog
-    - Why are the edit vs display modes not overlaying exactly?
-    - Should the Move just be another tab?